-- Technological breakdown, which include (but not limited to) computer malfunctions, USB problems, printer or printing problems or loss of electronic work due to a lack of an appropriate backup cannot be used as a reason for late submission of work or for extension requests. - It is the student's responsibility to maintain backups when completing assignments.
-It is recommended that at least one copy is always kept on an alternative drive, USB, SD Card, iCloud drive, upload to Turn It In or emailed to their school email account.
-Students are also encouraged to print working documents on a regular basis.
+- While the College will employ age-and-stage considerations, in most cases, technological breakdown, which include (but not limited to) computer malfunctions, USB problems, printer or printing problems or loss of electronic work due to a lack of an appropriate backup cannot be used as a reason for late submission of work or for extension requests. - It is strongly recommended that students use OneDrive to back up all class and assessment work.
+Other methods of safeguarding work in case of technology-related issue include, USB, SD Card, iCloud, TurnItIn or email.
+Students should make a habit of backing up work at multiple junctures throughout each teaching & learning phase. - Students submitting incorrect documents as final copies to Turnitin does not warrant an extension.
+Students should pay close attention to the documents they are submitting as a final copy.